Toilet Won’t Flush? How to Fix it in Minutes

 • If you have a float cup, look for a big plastic screw alongside the float connected to the fill valve and the float cup.
 Turn it clockwise.

-For a detailed guide on how to adjust the water level in a toilet check out this post.
+For a detailed guide on adjusting the water level in a toilet, check out this post.

 3. The Flapper is Warped/Worn out